WCRP-CMIP/obs4MIPs/dataStandards.md

 The obs4MIPs data specifications (ODS) provide the detailed technical alignment between CMIP standard model output and obs4MIPs-compliant products.
 [ODS2.1](docs/ODSv2p1.pdf) has been used to prepare obs4MIPs-compliant datasets during much of the evaluation stage of CMIP6.

 Currently, an updated version of ODS is being developed to improve the transparency of dataset preparation.
 Comments are welcome on [this draft](docs/ODSv2.5-DRAFT.pdf) which is expected to be finalized in early 2024.
+Comments on this draft are welcome (obs4MIPs-admin@llnl.gov).